Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Stones not only act as a reservoir for bacteria but also increase the chance of an infection spreading up the urinary tract to the urinary bladder.
 Bacteria may enter the pelvis of the kidneys and even the kidneys themselves, where they form new stones.
 Cystitis (infection and inflammation of the urinary bladder) and pyelonephritis (infection of the renal pelvis and kidneys) are common in people who have stones in the urinary tract.

-Antibiotics are generally used to treat urinary tract infections.
+Antibiotics are often used to treat urinary tract infections.
 Catheters may be removed, at least until the infection has been cured.
 Once a person is better, a new catheter may be inserted if this is absolutely necessary.
-Stones may be broken up by a process called shockwave lithotripsy.
-Surgery may be necessary to remove large stones, however.
+Stones that are large enough to cause problems may be broken up by a process called shockwave lithotripsy or by another method.
+Surgery may be used to remove large stones.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.